belljustin/hancock/README.md

 }
 ```

-Sign data with the key.
-The input `data` and output `data` are base64 encoded.
+Sign the provided digest with a key.
+The input `digest` is a hash of the message to be signed.

 # Models